"Integrity is doing the right thing when no one is watching"

 Organizations of all kinds are invited to become a partner to the Week of Integrity, as long as it follows the Week’s basic principles, among others:

 - The organization realises the importance of mutual understanding on integrity between the private sector, the public sector and NGOs and is willing to exchange thoughts and experiences on this matter;

 - The organization is already actively promoting integrity within their own organization;

 - The activities of the partner organized during the Week of Integrity have no commercial intent.

 Integrity is everyone’s responsibility

 The Week of Integrity is an initiative of ICC Netherlands.
 ICC has been a pioneer in the fight against corruption, issuing its first version of the ICC Rules of Conduct to combat Extortion and Bribery in 1977.
+ICC also played an important role in establishing the respective OECD and UN Anti-corruption Conventions.
 ICC is at the forefront of the development of ethics, anti-corruption and corporate responsibility advocacy codes and guidelines, providing a lead voice for the business community in this rapidly changing field.